 Who Should Get a Save-the-Date Card

 Anyone you want to attend the wedding should receive one of the save-the-date cards.
 However, if there are some people you’re not sure about, don’t send them one because as soon as they go out, those people will start making plans.
-It would be rude to uninvite anyone who goes to all that trouble to witness one of the most important days of your life.
+It would be rude to not send an invitation or uninvite anyone who goes to all that trouble to witness one of the most important days of your life.

 What to Put on a Save-the-Date Card